openwallet-foundation/tac/docs/governance/project-lifecycle.md

 * Demonstrates how this project differs from existing projects in the Growth and Impact stages.
 * Receive a two-thirds supermajority vote of the TAC to move to Growth Stage.

+Upon acceptance, Growth projects must list their status prominently on their website/README (e.g., PROJECT, an OpenWallet Foundation Project).

 ### Impact Stage
 **Definition**